collective/collective.smartappbanner/README.rst

 - Adds meta tags, which are handled by the javascript to show a banner for your app when viewed on a mobile device.

-- For ios (Apple) the meta tag is actually enough.
+- For ios (Apple) the meta tag is actually enough: just fill in the ios App id and ignore all other options.
   The javascript is only used for Android and Windows.